 Traditional Liposuction is a surgical procedure the relies on the basic method of fat removal.
 Using a hollow cannula and a suction device, known as an aspirator, liposuction experts are able to target numerous areas of the body with excess fat deposits.

-The cosmetic or plastic surgeon use back and forth motions with the aspirator to dislodge the stubborn fat cells and remove them via suction.
+The cosmetic or liposuction expert use back and forth motions with the aspirator to dislodge the stubborn fat cells and remove them via suction.
 While traditional Liposuction is effective, the treatment can be time-consuming, physically demanding on the liposuction expert and the results often lack precision.
 Trauma to the surrounding tissues can occur due to the manipulation, increasing the patient’s risks and recovery time.
 Irregularities under the skin may also be visible once the patient has healed from the lipo procedure.

 Vaser Liposuction Procedure

 As the cosmetic surgery industry advanced, so did the improvements in liposculpture techniques.
 Vaser Liposuction evolved from traditional Lipsocution methods providing patients with a safer and more precise option for fat removal.

 Vaser, which stands for Vibration Amplification of Sound Energy at Resonance, engages ultrasound technology to liquefy and melt the fat deposits before removal.
-This results in a less invasive procedure for both the cosmetic or plastic surgeon and the patient.
+This results in a less invasive procedure for both the cosmetic or liposuction expert and the patient.